goddamnyouryan/midmichneuro/src/data/about/index.md

 ## Laura
 ![Kristen](laura.jpg)
-Is our Senior Neuropsychological Technician with 20-years of experience.
+Is our Senior Neuropsychological Technician with 20-plus-years of experience.

 ## Teresa
 ![Teresa](teresa.jpg)
-Is our newest neuropsychology technician with six years of experience.
+Is our Neuropsychological Technician with eight years of experience.